Sarah-Rami27/rat_rpg/README.md

  ### Inputs/Outputs
   #### Inputs:
    The user will be able to make choices as they progress throughout the game.
-This will be in the form of combat decisions, accessing/using items from inventory,   and choosing whether or not to equip new items.
+This will be in the form of combat decisions and choosing whether or not to equip new items.
   #### Outputs:
    The program will output to text the console.
 This text will be in the form of prompts, room/enemy description, combat options, etc.